darkhorsedefi/Head-Or-Tail-Game/README.md

 ## Conclusion

 The Head or Tail Betting Game is an innovative DApp that leverages the power of blockchain and smart contracts on the Sepolia testnet to provide a transparent and secure betting experience.
-By incorporating
+By incorporating odds and bonuses and enabling automatic payouts, the game offers additional excitement and convenience for the players.
+Enjoy the decentralized and trustless gambling experience on the Sepolia testnet while taking advantage of the odds and bonus opportunities.